AmolKavnekar/TechAssignment/README.md

 3. Validation:
 •	Email: Using OOB email field.
 No need to add any other validation other than blank data while creating record.

 •	Name: Name is Mandatory Field.

 •	Address: Using OOB address1 field.

 •	Account Type: I am using Category field as a Account type field.

 	 ![image](https://user-images.githubusercontent.com/73215047/141626439-b605bd58-bff0-4718-a65c-6a938db0129c.png)

 •	Currency: Using OOB currency field.
 To update the currency exchange rate, I have scheduled the power automate job (DCRM : Currencies - Update Exchange Rate) using · exchangeratesapi.io API.
 Currently I have scheduled it to run once in a day, we can run the job as per our requirement.
 The flow is residing in the solution named DCRM: Flows

  ![image](https://user-images.githubusercontent.com/73215047/141626607-ace80c0e-ad44-4d0d-acdd-76147c420c55.png)

-•	Assistant:
+•	Phone Number : Using OOB phone field.I have added the control  inputmask.